psmsmets/xcorr/README.rst

 *************************************

-**xcorr** is an open-source project existing of tools to crosscorrelate waveform timeseries (`obspy.Stream` objects) contained in a self-describing N-D labelled `xarray.Dataset` following CF-1.9 Conventions and FAIR data guidelines.
-Data and metadata can be stored as `netCDF4` and read/postprocessed in other languages, packages, machines or platforms.
+**xcorr** is an open-source project existing of tools to cross-correlate waveform timeseries (`obspy.Stream` objects) contained in a self-describing N-D labelled `xarray.Dataset` following CF-1.9 Conventions and FAIR data guidelines.
+Data and metadata are stored as a `NetCDF Dataset` to be easily read / postprocessed by other packages, using different languages or on other platforms.

-**xcorr** exists of various submodules such as generalized waveform preprocessing, a waterfall-based client wrapping various getters from both local archives and remote services, an (unbiased) frequency-domain crosscorrelations algorithm and various postprocessing/analysis tools.
+**xcorr** exists of various submodules to create a simple workflow from fetching / archiving / preprocessing raw waveforms to cross-correlation functions followed by various postprocessing and analysis tools.

 Features